Time Served: 21 years

-Tapp was interviewed on January 18, but there was now was a problem.
+Tapp was interviewed on January 18, but now there was a problem.
 DNA tests had come back and excluded Hobbs and Tapp as the source of the semen found on Dodge’s body and clothes.
-The police suggest a fix, offering up the idea that a friend of theirs named Jeremy Sargis was also involved.
+The police suggest a fix, offering up the idea that a friend of theirs named Jeremy Sargis was also

 Tapp changed his story again, and now said that Hobbs and Sargis raped and killed Dodge.

 On January 27, the DNA tests on Sargis came back.
 They were negative.
 In addition, Sargis’s alibi had checked out.
 Prosecutors were angry, and they voided Tapp’s immunity agreement on January 29 because they said he had been untruthful.
 Also on that day, Tapp was taken to the crime scene.
 His attorney declined to go.
 Afterwards, Tapp changed his story again.
 Now, Tapp said, he had held Dodge down during the rape and stabbing.
 Hobbs was still there, but Sargis was no longer present, replaced by a friend of Hobbs’s named “Mike,” whom Tapp didn’t know.